kaurm105/Komodo_Hub/README.md

 # Komodo Hub - Digital Platform for Community-Supported Animal Conservation

 ## Overview
 Komodo Hub is a Flask-based web application designed to support animal conservation efforts through community engagement.
-The platform provides role-based access for teachers, students, and community members to participate in wildlife conservation activities.
+The platform provides role-based access for teachers,students and community members to participate in wildlife conservation activities.

 ## Features